 The Tigers play the most night games in the SEC and have been dominant while playing after the sun goes down.
 Since 1960, LSU is 201–59–3 (.773) at night in Tiger Stadium.
 Compare that with their 21–22–3 (.488) mark during the day and you see why the Tigers play so many night games.

 But how did this all get started?
 What is the reasoning behind one of the best traditions in NCAA sports?

 In 1931, the Tigers had scheduling conflicts with Tulane, who was one of the best programs in the country out of New Orleans and a regular rival.
 To try and find a way to work out a game between the best programs in the state of Louisiana, Thomas Pickney “Skipper” Heard came up with the idea.
 Heard was the graduate manager of athletics and former LSU student.

 The idea not only paved the way for the Tulane Green Wave football game, but an opportunity for more fans to attend home games.
 The first time the school hosted a team with their lights came on October 4, 1931 when the Spring Hill Badgers visited Baton Rouge and were beat down with LSU scoring five touchdowns and the Badgers never getting into the end zone, 35-0.

-There were hopes that with a game being played at night, the people of Louisiana would be done their work on their plantations and it would also not take place in the late-summer heat of the Bayou.
+The hope was that a night game would attract the people of Louisiana who would be finished with their work on their plantations.
+It would also not take place in the late-summer heat of the Bayou.
 The first night game did not exactly draw tons of fans though, only being played in front on 7,500 people.